jniemann66/ferocious/converters.json.md

 The **converters.json** configuration file is where Ferocious stores the configuration for external command-line converters (other than ReSampler).

-Within the context of the **converters.json** file, a *converter configuration* represents a description of a given command-line converter tool, the type of input and output files it accepts, the parameters it is to be invoked with, and various metadata associated with it.
+Within the context of the **converters.json** file, a *converter configuration* represents a description of:
+1. a given command-line converter tool,
+2. the type of input and output files it accepts,
+3. the parameters it is to be invoked with,
+4. and various metadata associated with it.

-The JSON structure contains an array of such converter configurations.
+The JSON structure in **converters.json** contains an array of such converter configurations.

 | sample JSON  | Comments |
 | ------------- | ------------- |